Braves beat Marlins 2-1, clinch 5th straight NL East title - WHIZ News

 Collin McHugh and Raisel Iglesias pitched scoreless innings in the sixth and seventh in relief of Odorizzi.

-Ronald Acuña Jr hit a two-out single in the top of the second, scoring Orlando Arcia and giving the Braves a 1-0 lead.

-In the fourth, Sánchez sent Odorizzi’s first pitch over the right field wall to tie the game.
+In the fourth, Sánchez hit Odorizzi’s first pitch over the right field wall to tie the game.

 Garrett allowed six hits, two runs, walked five and struck out seven.